microchip-pic-avr-examples/attiny416-precise-ulp-timing-p4-mplab/README.md

 ## Operation

+1. Download the zip file or clone the example to get the source code.
-1. Open `PreciseULPTimingP4.X` in MPLAB.
+2. Open `PreciseULPTimingP4.X` in MPLAB.
-2. Connect the AVR P4 with your computer.
+3. Connect the AVR P4 with your computer.
-3. Make sure the kit is selected as the tool to be programmed under project settings.
+4. Make sure the kit is selected as the tool to be programmed under project settings.
-4. Press the make and program button to program the device.
+5. Press the make and program button to program the device.

 ## Conclusion

-We have here shown the possibility to use the ATtiny416 as a ultra-low-power timing on a AVR P4.
+We have here shown the possibility to use the ATtiny416 for ultra-low-power timing on a AVR P4.